Muschamp Rd

 I’ve written a lot on what it is like doing an MBA, though my personal experiences are unlikely to be duplicated.
 People have started to notice and have written me asking for advice on getting into the Sauder School of Business in particular.
 But what is important when successfully applying to an MBA program?

 I only applied to schools in Vancouver.
 There is basically SFU and UBC.
-Vancouver is a great place to live.
+Vancouver is a great though expensive place to live.
 If you are willing to consider schools out East, Ontario has some higher ranked schools.
 I think a big problem with UBC is it is North of the 49th parallel and West of Ontario.
 I would avoid any of the Prairie schools unless you want to work in the oil patch.
 McGill and Concordia and possibly Dalhousie have decent MBA programs outside Ontario taught in English.

 Of course the US has a hundred times as many programs as Canada and with the increase in the Canadian dollar, Canada isn’t such a bargain anymore.
 Canada is easier to immigrate to/study in for many people though, especially since the Trump election.